Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod-Plugin/README.md

 void        SetMaxPortalSeparationConvar(int newval);                | "Sets 'portal_max_separation_force' to the supplied integer value." bool        IsDedicatedServer();                                     | "Returns true if this is a dedicated server." void        InitializeEntity(HSCRIPT ent);                           | "Initializes an entity.
-Note: Not all entities will work even after being initialized with this function." void        SendToChat(const char* msg, int index);                  | "Sends a raw message to the chat HUD." const char* GetGameMainDir();                                        | "Returns the game directory.
+Note: Not all entities will work even after being initialized with this function." void        SendToChat(const char* msg, int playerIndex);            | "Sends a raw message to the chat HUD.
+Specifying no playerIndex or 0 sends to all players.
+Supports printing localization strings but those that require formatting can't be formatted." const char* GetGameMainDir();                                        | "Returns the game directory.
 Ex. portal2" const char* GetGameBaseDir();                                        | "Get the main game directory being used.
 Ex.
 Portal 2" const char* GetLastMap();                                            | "Returns the last map recorded by the launcher's Last Map system."